 Hotels in Medellín

-Mountain-framed city in Colombia’s Aburrá Valley, Antioquia — spring-like weather, El Poblado and Manila boutiques, Provenza dining, Parque Lleras nightlife, leafy Laureles and Avenida 70, Comuna 13 tours, Plaza Botero and Museo de Antioquia, Jardín Botánico, Metrocable climbs toward Parque Arví, Pueblito Paisa views, MAMM at Ciudad del Río, and Antioquia day trips toward Guatapé or Santa Fe de Antioquia — Medellín is a neighbourhood-driven valley city, not only a party strip.
+Mountain-framed city in Colombia’s Aburrá Valley, Antioquia — spring-like weather, El Poblado and Manila boutiques, Provenza restaurants, leafy Laureles and Avenida 70, Comuna 13 tours, Plaza Botero and Museo de Antioquia, Jardín Botánico, Metrocable climbs toward Parque Arví, Pueblito Paisa views, MAMM at Ciudad del Río, and Antioquia day trips toward Guatapé or Santa Fe de Antioquia — Medellín is a neighbourhood-driven valley city with practical hotel bases across distinct districts.

 Wide Selection